Dimensional Rift

 Then the Stack starts to resolve in backwards order.
 Each single Effect resolution cannot be interrupted; triggers just go to the Stack after that.
 However, as stated, the stack does not need to be empty for effects to be added to it.

-Triggers always go into the Stack as soon as they trigger and the current effect finishes resolving (regardless of optionality); first the current player's turn triggers, and then the opponent's.
+Triggers always go into the Stack as soon as they proc and the current effect finishes resolving (regardless of optionality); first the current player's turn triggers, and then the opponent's.
 Each player can order their triggers as desired.

 After triggers each player gets to add as many Activation effects as desired, using the priority system, starting with the turn's player.